30x/k8s-pods-ingress/README.md

 # Building and Running

-If you're testing this outside of Kubernetes, you can just use `go build` followed by `KUBE_HOST=... ./k8s-router`.
+If you're testing this outside of Kubernetes, you can just use `go build` followed by `./k8s-router` to run in mock mode.
+Will detect Kubernetes cluster config based on kube config.
 If you're building this to run on Kubernetes, you'll need to do the following:

 * `CGO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo -ldflags '-w' -o k8s-router .`
 * `docker build ...`